Allow specifying an interaction in the session state such as clicking on a record to open a URL.

 The main idea of this feature is that we are specifying the behavior of Weave in the session state.
 This feature request is about the architectural change required to be able to specify this type of customizable interaction.

-#7 Updated by Kyle Monico about 6 years ago
+#7 Updated by Kyle Monico over 6 years ago

 There's a demo here

 Look in the session state under WeaveProperties.
 There's a LinkableHashMap named "eventListeners".
 Each LinkableEventListener has 3 fields

 1. event - The name of the event to trigger the listener.

 2. target - The relevant tool for this listener.
 If this is empty, the script is always executed.